3G3M3N/Turkish-Netflix-Analysis/README.md

 NA                                      26

 Yılmaz Erdoğan has 9 movie.
-So he is in the %8.5 percent with NA datas, without NA he in the %11.3.
+So he is directed %8.5 percent Turkish content with NA datas, without NA %11.3.

 ***********************************************************************************************************************************************************